SteveLauC/Notes/programming-language/Rust/rust-atomics-and-locks/Ch1:Basics-of-Rust-Concurrency.md

       }
       ```

-2. Pro tip on cloning `Arc` for a newly spawn thread
+2. Pro tip on cloning `Arc` for a newly spawned thread

    Instead of `clone`ing it before calling `spawn()`, we should `clone` it in
    the body of `spawn()`.